 Based on the core concept of Quantum Trilogy – a private enclave connected through the Internet to dedicated private servers and using genuine proprietary quantum devices to secure communications – our flagship application allows your personnel and clients to speak in a totally secure and private environment.

 Whether you are making calls, sending files, or text messages, Quantum Voice is the ultimate solution for security-sensitive information.

-Protected by the industry-recognized quantum-safe encryption standards and cohesive maintenance plans, your communications are always safe.
+Protected by our patented quantum encryption technology, your communications are always safe.

 Each external party, such as clients, can only talk to the person that invited them, and by design, cannot speak to any unauthorized user, drastically reducing the possibility of social engineering.